ItMeMarg/milestoneTwo/README.md

 - As a user, I expect to be able to play this game on different devices.

 - Susan, Seattle
-   > "Sure, I make my own coffee every day now that we can't leave the house with everything that's going on.
+   > *Sure, I make my own coffee every day now that we can't leave the house with everything that's going on.
 But it's just not the same.
-As a user, I want to feel the same fear of memory loss as the sweet baristas who mark my small hazelnut breve americano."
+As a user, I want to feel the same fear of memory loss as the sweet baristas who mark my small hazelnut breve americano.*

 - Soo-ah, Seoul
-   > "Every year I visit Seattle to experience coffee culture.
-Since I'm not able this year, it is important for me, as a user of this game, to have the visuals of a coffee shop."
+   > *Every year I visit Seattle to experience coffee culture.
+Since I'm not able this year, it is important for me, as a user of this game, to have the visuals of a coffee shop.*

 - Eike, Frankfürt
-   > "Sometimes I want to use my phone to play memory games while I'm enjoying my coffee on the couch.
+   > *Sometimes I want to use my phone to play memory games while I'm enjoying my coffee on the couch.
 Sometimes I like to play a game while taking a break from work at my desk.
-As a user, I need to be able to seamlessly enjoy this game on my phone or laptop, without major changes to the game flow."
+As a user, I need to be able to seamlessly enjoy this game on my phone or laptop, without major changes to the game flow.*
 ### Site Owner Goals
 - Ensure users enjoy flexing their memory skills while playing barista.
 - Receive feedback via page contact form to hear from users.